-Because Doctor Koeck feels so strongly about the best eye health she will provide a FREE First Eye Exam for your child, no matter what your child’s age.
-If you have a munchkin who is 6-18 months call us today for your Free Eye Exam.
+Because Doctor Koeck feels so strongly about the best eye health she will provide a Discounted First Eye Exam for your child, no matter what your child’s age.
+If you have a munchkin who is 6-18 months call us today for your Discounted Eye Exam.
 But, do not worry if you missed the 6-18 month window and call us for an appointment today anyway 262-361-0022.
-If your child is not complaining but has never had an eye exam, simply let us know and we will see your child for that first exam AT NO CHARGE.
+If your child is not complaining but has never had an eye exam, simply let us know and we will see your child for that first exam a reduced rate.

 If you are experiencing any of the following, it is important to be seen with us or another eye doctor as soon as possible: contact-lens-related infections, scratched cornea, sudden loss of vision, sudden flashes and floaters.
 If you cannot get an appointment immediately, go to the emergency room.